Liyb2002/Loop_Graph/README.md

 This is the official implementation for the paper **CADrawer: Autoregressive Generation of CAD Program**.
 Our system takes **3D sketches** as input and outputs **CAD programs**.

+Paper Link : [TBD]

+If you have any problems, feel free to ask help from yuanboli at brown dot edu.

 ---

 ## Prerequisite